ATAS (Amazing Task and Assignment System) Developer Guide

 Note: Any error in entering

-types will result in same error as addingassignment
+assignmentandeventtypes will result in same error as addingassignmentoreventtask type.

 Test Case 3: